-If it takes more than 2 hours to update the device, it is officially too long and you may want to try some of the solutions above to try and fix the problem.
+If it takes more than 2 hours to update your iPhone, it is obviously too long and you can try the solutions above to fix the problem.
 The good news is these solutions will always work.
 Most of the time, it is only a network problem or a problem with adequate storage; both of which you can easily overcome.

 Fay J. Melton has explored the area of technology and software for more than 5 years and he is enthusiastic about helping users solve various technology issues.